iamtimsmith/iamtimsmith-com/content/posts/creating-a-basic-server-with-express-js.md

 ---
 title: Creating a Basic Server with Express.js
-date: '2020-02-12T05:00:00.000Z'
+date: "2020-02-12T05:00:00.000Z"
-seoDescription: I'm going to show you how to create an Express.js server.
+excerpt: I'm going to show you how to create an Express.js server.
 We will go over starting the server, setting up simple routes, and outputting various types of data.
 published: true
 ---